sdhlfqr/boilerplates/README.md

 # Boilerplates

-Collection of personal boilerplate code snippets for various languages and frameworks, streamlining the development process and ensuring consistency across projects.
+Collection of boilerplate code snippets for various languages and frameworks, streamlining the development process and ensuring consistency across projects.

 ## Credits